US draws 0-0 at El Salvador in World Cup qualifying opener

 Fireworks started during El Salvador’s national anthem and kept exploding for the first five minutes.

+“We didn’t silence the fireworks, but we silenced the crowd,” Berhalter said.

-Miles Robinson had the best chance in the first half, putting an open header over the crossbar in the ninth minute from a Gio Reyna free kick.
+Miles Robinson had the best chance in the first half, putting an open header over the crossbar in the ninth minute from Gio Reyna’s free kick.

 Eriq Zavaleta’s header from Marvin Monterroza’s corner kick was stopped by diving U.S. goalkeeper Matt Turner in the 57th.
 Weston McKennie couldn’t get his head solidly on Reyna’s cross in the 73rd, then crossed to Kellyn Acosta for a header that was punched away by diving Mario González in the 76th.